 It’s important to understand that an officer cannot prosecute you for refusing to take a field sobriety test.
 These tests are much less reliable than breath and blood testing, which do come with harsh penalties should you refuse them.

-If you refuse a breath or blood alcohol test, your license will be suspended for 12 months.
+An honest Carbon County DUI lawyer will never advise that you refuse the breathalyzer test.
+If you do, your license will be suspended for 12 months.
 That’s on top of any additional penalties you may face for driving under the influence.
-Therefore, you could go two years or more without a license if you’re found guilty of DUI.
+Therefore, you could go two or more years without a license if you’re found guilty of DUI.

 When a Carbon County police officer pulls you over, they may also conduct a field sobriety test to determine if you are intoxicated past the legal limit of a 0.08% BAC.
 The three sobriety tests approved by the National Highway Traffic Safety Administration (NHTSA) are: